 Long before the weather reports start crawling along the bottom of your TV screen, have these items on hand in your home:

-- Three-day supply of all daily medications.
-(Seven days for persons with disabilities: see Disability 911)
+- Three-day supply of all daily medications (seven days for persons with disabilities: see the Disability 911 website)

 - A recently checked insurance policy if you are concerned about “rising water.”
 Most homeowner/renter policies do not cover rising water damage.
 They do however cover “driving rain”, hail and wind damage, including water damage from roof leaks.
 Only federal flood insurance, offered by the Federal Emergency Management Agency (FEMA), covers flood damage.